keboola/connection-docs/tutorial/ad-hoc/index.md

 {: .image-popup}
 ![Screenshot - Finished Configuration](/tutorial/ad-hoc/ex-bigquery-11.png)

-Running the extractor creates a background job that
+Running the data source connector creates a background job that

 - executes the queries in Google BigQuery.
 - saves the results to Google Cloud Storage.